Jochem Pietersen Kuyter

 Jochem Pietersen Kuyter (died 1654) was an early colonist to New Netherland, and one of the first settlers of what would become Harlem on the island of Manhattan.
 He became an influential member of the community and served on the citizen boards known as the Twelve Men, the Eight Men and the Nine Men.

 Map (c1639) Manhattan situated on the North Rivier with numbered key showing settlements with 42 representing the Zegendael homestead. #43, across the Harlem River represents that of Bronck settled the land on the Bronx side of the river.

 Kuyter was a native of Dithmarschen, now part of Germany, and a Dane by birth.
 According to tradition, he had been in the service of the Danish East India Company and the Dutch East India Company.
-In a joint venture with Jonas Bronck, Kuyter mounted an expedition to settle in New Netherland aboard a ship they had hired, "de Brant von Trogen" (The Fire of Troy).
+In a joint venture with Jonas Bronck, Kuyter mounted an expedition to settle in New Netherland aboard a ship they had hired, "De Brandt van Troyen" (The Fire of Troy).
 He arrived at the port of New Amsterdam in July, 1639.
 Kuyter settled with his farmers and herdsmen upon a tract of 400 acre of fine farming land, of which he had obtained a grant from the Dutch West India Company.
 The homestead named Zedendaal, or Blessed Valley, stretched along the Harlem River from about the present 127th Street to 140th Street.
 Kuyter was married to Lentie Martens, who possibly was a sister of his friend and partner, the aforementioned Jonas Bronck.
 They had no children.
 In March 1644, the house was burned downed, presumably by the indigenous population who rampaged across the colony in response to attacks at Pavonia and Corlear's Hook.